shubhamjain-tech/angular-java/spring-backend/README.md

 After do above configurations u can run follwing command manually for run backend or run dockerfile to create image and run continer for creating backend.

-after backend continer will be running state Hit public url:8080/api/v1/workers  (to check your backend is working or not)
+after backend continer will be running state Hit instance public-ip:8080/api/v1/workers  (to check your backend is working or not)

 # Installation Guide for Spring Backend Application in Ubuntu Instance